exoscale/deps-modules/README.md

 # deps-modules

-This is a clojure "tool" that attempts to solve the "multi module" project problem with tools.deps in a minimalistic way.
+This is a clojure "tool" that attempts to solve one of the "multi module" project problems with tools.deps in a minimalistic way.

 A multi module repository would be typically a repository that contains multiple libraries/services in some directory, each with their own deps.edn file.

+Out of the box tools.deps does already a lot of what we need, there are however a few missing bits.

 We want only a few things: